 Online Treatment Programs can involve ‘chatting’ to a trained counsellor over the internet in real-time or by email, or a pre-programmed online “course” that is offered with or without support from a trained professional.
 For example, Counselling Online provides free drug and alcohol counselling over the internet 24 hours a day, 7 days a week to anyone in Australia.
 This site also offers a range of practical information, an SMS support program, an online peer support forum, and details about how to find a telephone or face-to-face treatment program in your state.

-The NHMRC Centre of Research Excellence in Mental Health and Substance Use recently launched a new online early intervention for ice use, based on CBT and MI, called Breaking the Ice.
+The Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney have also developed an online early intervention for ice use, based on CBT and MI, called Breaking the Ice.
 The Breaking the Ice program is designed to help individuals become more aware of how their use of ice affects their health and other areas of their life.
 To access this online program, please visit: https://breakingtheice.org.au/